 A second business

 After the recharge, it was back to the grindstone.
 I began to execute my plan to get the second business going which proved to be a success as I started to unwind my investments.
 My experience with e-commerce earlier in my career paid dividends.
+I turned my hobby into a business.

 By year’s end, the two businesses reported $496K in revenue—most of that coming from the newer e-commerce business.
 Of course, there were significant expenses related to that but the numbers really blew my mind.